OsmanAliMohamed/TaskManagementSystemExFlow/README.md

 - **Dockerizing My Application**
-  - Add docker file to my to make it dockerized.
+  - Add docker file to my app to make it dockerized.

 - **Comments and Attachments:**
   - Add comments for a specefic task.